Back in my day: What was school like in the 1940s?

 Today we accept free primary and secondary education as a given across the UK, but before World War Two this wasn’t the case.
 In 1938 around 80% of children left school at age 14 and since secondary school wasn’t compulsory there had never been a requirement to abolish school fees.

 Then in 1944 Rabb Butler’s Education Act brought about changes in the provision and governance of secondary schools in England and Wales.
 The act introduced compulsory education between the ages of 5 and 15, with a clause to raise it to 16, and it prohibited school fees for any school maintained by local education authorities.

 The Minister of Education was appointed for the first time and local authorities were given more powers.
 The act introduced attendance orders for compulsory school age children, medical inspection and treatment of pupils, the duty of providing milk, facilities for recreation, social and physical training, and the provision of transport to and from school.

 The former distinction between elementary and higher education was replaced by a new classification of three progressive stages to be known as primary education, secondary education, and further education, that we still use today.

 But what was it like for children at the time?
 We spoke to David, now in his eighties, who grew up in Essex.

 David should have started school as a five-year-old in 1939 but because of the outbreak of World War Two, air-raid sirens and blackouts made the first few years of his education extremely difficult.

-He described his early years of education as “intermittent” and “extremely difficult” because of the interruptions caused by the war.
+Speaking in 2019, when he was 85, he described his early years of education as “intermittent” and “extremely difficult” because of the interruptions caused by the war.
 But he assured us everyone did the very best they could, despite the hard conditions: